 Did You Know?
-In Cycle 4 ALMA can...
+In Cycle 5 ALMA can...

-resolve molecular structures in M83: 30 pc clouds of dense HCN(J=1-0) gas in the central 1.5 kpc in 22 minutes detect the ISM in high-redshift galaxies: dust emission in a 1012 L⊙ luminous infrared galaxy out to z=10 in 24 minutes reveal the behavior of solar system objects: trace the atmospheric water content of Venus using HDO lines in 10 minutes measure Kuiper Belt Object sizes and albedos from their thermal emission in 1 hour survey Galactic Clouds and star forming regions: measure the polarization of dust in 30 protostars in a single star-forming region reveal the nature of planetary disks around nearby stars: detect a dust disk gap induced by a Jupiter mass planet at 120 pc in 2.4 h measure stellar activity from low-mass to high-mass stars: investigate heating mechanisms of red giant stars in 2 minutes study black holes and their environments, near and far: understand the energetics of flares from Sagittarius A in 2 minu trace the formation of galaxy clusters, cosmic structure: survey clustering in a sample of 23 Lyman-alpha blobs (LABs) at z=3.1 in < 1 hour
+resolve molecular structures in M83: 30 pc clouds of dense HCN(J=1-0) gas in the central 1.5 kpc in 19 minutes detect the ISM in high-redshift galaxies: dust emission in a $10^{12}$ L $\odot$ luminous infrared galaxy out to $z$ =10 in 21 minutes reveal the behavior of solar system objects: obtain wind patterns in the atmosphere of Mars with 300 km resolution in 27 minutes measure Kuiper Belt Object sizes and albedos from their thermal emission in 50 minutes survey Galactic Clouds and star forming regions: measure the polarization of dust in 30 protostars in a single star-forming region in 1.2 hours reveal the nature of planetary disks around nearby stars: resolve the "snow line" in the disk around the T Tauri system HD 163296 in 14 minutes measure stellar activity from low-mass to high-mass stars: investigate heating mechanisms of red giant stars in 2 minutes study black holes and their environments, near and far: measure black hole mass of NGC 4526 from molecular gas kinematics in 47 minu trace the formation of galaxy clusters, cosmic structure: survey clustering in a sample of 23 Lyman-alpha blobs (LABs) at z=3.1 in < 1 hour

 To see more quick facts like these, as well as the calculations that went into them, check out http://science.nrao.edu/facilities/alma/didyouknow submillimeter interferometer.
 Some exciting results are shown in figures throughout this document.
-A few example projects suitable for Cycle 4 have been compiled by the worldwide ALMA science staff and can be found on the previous page, or worked out in more detail on pages 12 to 21.
+A few example projects suitable for Cycle 5 have been compiled by the worldwide ALMA science staff and can be found on the previous page, or worked out in more detail on pages 12 to 21.

-Science During Cycle 4
+Science During Cycle 5